thomasvan/ubuntu16-magento2-nginx-php7/README.md

 http://127.0.0.1:9011
 ```

 You can also SSH to your container on 127.0.0.1:2222.
-See below instructions to get magento and root password.
+See below instructions:

 ```
 $ ssh -p 2222 magento@127.0.0.1
 # To drop into root
-$ su - # then enter the root password
+$ sudo -s # then enter `magento` as the password
 ```

 Now that you've got SSH access, you can setup your FTP client the same way, or the SFTP Sublime Text plugin, for easy access to files.

+SSH/SFTP user: magento/magento

+MySQL magento user: magento/magento

+MySQL root user: root/root

-To get the root, MySQL and magento user's password, check the top of the docker container logs:
+You can also see those information by checking the top of the docker container logs:

 ```
 $ docker logs <container-id>